coopsymbiotic/coop.symbiotic.timetrack/README.md

 The invoice subtotal can be found in [var.SubTotal].

-Advice: LibreOffice/OpenOffice might wrap your text in a "span", depending on how you entered the text.
+Warning: LibreOffice/OpenOffice might wrap your text in a "span", depending on how you entered the text.
 Type the tokens all at once.
 If you have to delete a typo, restart from the beginning.
 Otherwise, the template engine might not be able to recognize the token, such as: "[t.<span>title</span>]".
 If in